 Making your pre-show emails timely will improve their effectiveness, so why not try experimenting as you send these emails to different types of customers?

-In Spektrix, you can create automatic tags to build these segments dynamically, based on real-time audience behaviour to tailor your pre-show email based on audience behaviour.
-Try creating an auto tag for patrons who tend to book late (fewer than 2 weeks in advance) and then schedule an automated email that goes to this group one day before they are due to attend, using what you already know about their behaviour to improve the success of your communication.
+In Spektrix, you can create automatic tags to build these segments dynamically, based on real-time audience behavior to tailor your pre-show email based on audience behavior.
+Try creating an auto tag for patrons who tend to book late (fewer than 2 weeks in advance) and then schedule an automated email that goes to this group one day before they are due to attend, using what you already know about their behavior to improve the success of your communication.
 For those who booked further in advance, it's more appropriate, and more likely to be read, if sent out around one week before they visit.

 Including links and tracking these to your website will help you gauge how engaged your customers are with different campaigns and messaging.
 Again, you can use the knowledge from your reports here to see if you are getting things right.

 Don’t be afraid of switching things up.
 Just remember to keep monitoring how successful changes are with your segments and audiences.